 The Company expects to continue to incur losses as it expands its research and development activities and related regulatory work and increases its collaborative efforts.
-For 2005, the Company expects its expenditures for operations, including its collaborative efforts, and its GMP facilities to be approximately \$25 to \$27 million.
+For 2005, the Company expects its expenditures for operations, including its collaborative efforts, and its GMP facilities to be approximately \$23 to \$25 million.
 That cost could increase if it undertakes additional collaborative efforts.
-However, if need be in 2005, the Company could reduce its expenditures because a significant amount of its costs are variable.
-Those estimated expenditures include amounts necessary to fulfill its obligations under our various collaborative, research and licensing agreements during 2005.
+However, the Company believes it can reduce its expenditures in the latter part of 2005 and early 2006 because a significant amount of these expenditures are variable.
+Those estimated expenditures include amounts necessary to fulfill its obligations under various collaborative, research and licensing agreements during 2005.